 These clinical and practical factors highlight the importance of timely diagnosis in prostate cancer care—considerations our prostate cancer attorneys carefully incorporate when developing your case.

 The attorneys at the Porter Law Group bring extensive experience representing individuals and families affected by catastrophic injuries, particularly those resulting from delayed or misdiagnosed cancer.
-We have secured some of the largest settlements and verdicts in courts throughout New York State while maintaining personalized attention to each client's unique circumstances.
+We have secured large settlements and verdicts in courts throughout New York State while maintaining personalized attention to each client’s unique circumstances.

 Clients turn to us seeking clarity and guidance during overwhelming times.
 With our team of accomplished trial lawyers, the Porter Law Group possesses the necessary resources and expertise to help you navigate even the most complex cases against powerful insurance companies determined to minimize your compensation.